anhldbk/anhldbk.github.io/books.md

 ### 3. Profession

-- [The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact](https://amzn.to/38cdnFj), by Edmond Lau.A computer science degree teaches you how software works, but it does NOT let you know how to be an excellent engineers.
+- [The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact](https://amzn.to/38cdnFj), by Edmond Lau.
+A computer science degree teaches you how software works, but it does NOT let you know how to be an excellent engineers.
 Practice makes perfect.
 I'm impressed with Edmon writing about ways to be effective in engineering.
 There are several lessons you can apply at personal or team levels.

 ### 4. Management